 Objects can be seen if light is available to illuminate them or if they give off their own light; very hot objects give off light.

 Some materials allow light to pass through them, others allow only some light through, and others block out all the light and create a dark shadow on any surface beyond them, where light cannot reach.

 People can use light to communicate (send and receive information) over long distances.

 A situation that people want to change or create can be approached as a problem to be solved through engineering.

-Gretchen Brinza is currently teaching 5th and 6th-grade science at Alcott College Prep in Chicago, IL.
+Gretchen Brinza is currently teaching fifth and sixth-grade science in Chicago Public Schools.
 She has spent her teaching career in various science and engineering teaching positions in grades K-8th.
 She is always willing to learn more about three-dimensional learning and the positive impact it has on student learning in science.
 Gretchen participated in the MSU-Urban STEM and Leadership Fellowship.
-And, she was a recipient of the 2017 Illinois STEM Educator Award.
+She is a recipient of the 2016 Presidential Awards for Excellence in Mathematics and Science Teaching (K-6 Science, Illinois) and the 2017 Illinois STEM Educator Award.

 Katy Fattaleh is a K-8 Instructional Technology Coach at South Park School in Deerfield, IL.
 As a former classroom teacher, she shares her passion for educational technology across the content areas to elevate teaching and learning in grades K-8.

-Dan Voss teaches science at Boone High School, in Boone IA.
-He is a 2016 Knowles Science Teaching Foundation Fellow.
-He holds a materials engineering degree from Iowa State University, where he was selected as the College of Engineering's student marshal.
-Since earning his B.S., he served as president for the Engineers Without Borders-USA Midwest Steering Committee, earned a Master's of Science in Education degree at Northwestern University, and worked as a Curriculum Development Assistant for the Storylines Team.
-Dan is looking forward to teaching physical science and chemistry at Boone (Iowa) High School in the 2016-2017 school year.
+Dan Voss teaches science at Dallas Center-Grimes (Iowa) High School.
+He is a 2016 Knowles Science Teaching Foundation Fellow and was selected as the Fall 2016 College of Engineering student marshal at Iowa State University.
+Dan holds a Master's of Science in Education degree from Northwestern University, where he worked as a Curriculum Development Assistant for the Storylines Team.